Back to all insights

-Practice Management Software vs. EHR: Why Expanding Clinics Need Both (And Custom Ones)
+Practice Management Software vs. EHR: Why Complex Healthcare Operations Need Both

-Understanding the difference between Practice Management (PM) software and Electronic Health Records (EHR), and why scaling healthcare clinics shouldn't rely on off-the-shelf solutions for either.
+Understanding the difference between Practice Management (PM) software and Electronic Health Records (EHR), and why healthcare teams with complex workflows shouldn't rely on off-the-shelf solutions for either.

 A Common Confusion

-Operations directors at expanding clinic groups often use "EHR" and "PM software" interchangeably.
+Operations directors at healthcare businesses with complex workflows often use "EHR" and "PM software" interchangeably.
 They are not the same system, and confusing the two leads to expensive purchasing mistakes.

 What is an EHR?